 Check out the following blogs to learn more about Startup marketing

 - How to Grow Your Startup With Marketing Leverage Today

 - 6 Steps to Accelerate Business Growth for Startup Marketers

 - 5 Steps To Successful Marketing Automation For Startups

 - 5 Great Fintech Startups With an Impeccable Digital Strategy

-"You need a well-thought-out strategy to drive your business forward"
+"You need a well-thought-out marketing strategy to drive your business forward"

 If you delve a little deeper, it quickly becomes apparent that you need a well-thought-out strategy to drive your business forward, rather than the immediacy of ill-conceived tactics.

 It's easy to let procrastination settle in and buckle under the pressure of it all.
 But it's crucial to remember that despite what you may read, behind every overnight success sensation there is often a ten-year story, and in your case, it must start with a marketing plan.